 The body in the Squier Affinity Series is a slightly thinner version of the Fender Telecaster, but it does come in all of your favorite Fender finishes, including solid race green and race red, butterscotch blonde, two-tone sunburst, and more.
 The Squier guitars finish is quite thin though, so small chips or scrapes will likely go all the way through to the wood.

-The Tele neck in the Fender Affinity is marvellous.
+The Tele neck in the Fender Affinity is marvelous.
 A maple neck with maple fretboard and matte finish, plus a pleasant handful of “C”-shaped curvature, the neck feels powerful to the touch.
 You simply can’t resist slamming your first fat chord or busting out blues riff up to the 21st fret and back when you first pick it up.
 Consistent with the original Fender design, the Fender Squier Affinity has a bolt-on neck, giving the guitar a little bit more of a twangy bite than its set-neck counterparts.

 The Affinity Telecaster comes with two vintage style single coil pickups in neck and bridge positions.
 Although both pickups are the same mechanically, the bridge pickup is set at an angle.
 This provides more electric basses response on the lower strings and more treble glimmer on the higher strings, which helps in giving the Tele its classic vibe.